-3.08.1 No hatch forward of the maximum beam station shall open in such a way that the lid or cover moves into the open position towards the interior of the hull (excepting ports having an area of less than 0.071m2 (110 sq in)).

-3.08.2 A hatch shall be:

-- a) so arranged as to be above the water when the hull is heeled 90 degrees.
+- 3.08.1 No hatch forward of the maximum beam station, other than a hatch in the side of a coachroof, shall open in such a way that the lid or cover moves into the open position towards the interior of the hull (excepting ports having an area of less than 0.071m2 (110 sq in)). - 3.08.2 A hatch fitted forward of the maximum beam station, located on the side of the coachroof, opening into the interior of the boat ,and of area greater than 0.071m2 shall comply with ISO12216 design category A and and be clearly labelled and used in accordance with the following instruction: "NOT TO BE OPENED AT SEA" Attention is drawn to SR 3.02.1 - 3.08.3 A hatch shall be: - a) so arranged as to be above the water when the hull is heeled 90 degrees.
 Hatches over lockers that open to the interior of the vessel shall be included in this requirement.
 A yacht may have a maximum of four (two on each side of centerline) hatches that do not conform to this requirement, provided that the opening of each is less than 0.071 sq m (110 sq in).
 Effective for boats of a series begun after January 1, 2009, a written statement signed by the designer or other person who performed the downflooding analysis shall be carried on board.
-For purposes of this rule the vessel's displacement condition for the analysis shall be the Light Craft Condition LCC (in conformity with 6.3 of the EN ISO 8666 standard and 3.5.1 of the EN ISO12217-2 standard). - b) permanently attached - c) capable of being firmly shut immediately and remaining firmly shut in a 180 degree capsize (inversion) - 3.08.3 A companionway hatch extending below the local sheerline, shall: - a) not be permitted in a yacht with a cockpit opening aft to the sea (OSR 3.09.6) - b) be capable of being blocked off up to the level of the local sheerline, provided that the companionway hatch shall continue to give access to the interior with the blocking devices (e.g. washboards) in place a) be fitted with a strong securing arrangement which shall be operable from the exterior and interior including when the yacht is inverted
+For purposes of this rule the vessel's displacement condition for the analysis shall be the Light Craft Condition LCC (in conformity with 6.3 of the EN ISO 8666 standard and 3.5.1 of the EN ISO12217-2 standard). - b) permanently attached - c) capable of being firmly shut immediately and remaining firmly shut in a 180 degree capsize (inversion)

-3.08.4 A companionway hatch shall:

-- b) have any blocking devices - i capable of being retained in position with the hatch open or shut - ii whether or not in position in the hatchway, secured to the yacht (e.g. by lanyard) for the duration of the race, to prevent their being lost overboard - iii permit exit in the event of inversion
+- 3.08.4 A companionway hatch shall: - a) be fitted with a strong securing arrangement which shall be operable from the exterior and interior including when the yacht is inverted - b) have any blocking devices: - i capable of being retained in position with the hatch open or shut - ii whether or not in position in the hatchway, secured to the yacht (e.g. by lanyard) for the duration of the race, to prevent their being lost overboard iii permit exit in the event of inversion